VampireDukov/todothings/README.md

 - you can add, delete and synchronize (synchronize works only after login) things to do.
 - data will save locally (with and without login) and on server (with login)
 - you can synchronize Notes after login and click button synchronize
+- if you click on note, you can change it.
+Changes will be save on locally and database if you're log on

 Demo: